ICTU/netbox_slm/README.md

    $ ./start-netbox.sh
    ```

-This will start NetBox locally (requires Docker) and forward the redis
+This will start NetBox locally (requires Docker) and forward the Redis
-and postgres ports to the localhost (make sure there’s no processes
+and PostgreSQL ports to the localhost (make sure there’s no processes
-using these ports or change the dockerfiles accordingly)
+using these ports or change the Dockerfile(s) accordingly)

-Note, you can also start and stop netbox by hand:
+Note, you can also start and stop NetBox by hand:

    ```
    $ cd netbox-docker
-   $ docker-compose up -d
+   $ docker compose up -d
    ```

 or stop the stack with

    ```
-   $ docker-compose down
+   $ docker compose down
    ```

 # to start fresh:

    ```
-   $ docker-compose down
+   $ docker compose down
    $ docker volume rm netbox-docker_netbox-postgres-data  # et cetera
-   $ docker-compose up -d --force-recreate
+   $ docker compose up -d --force-recreate
    ```

-   this will require you to re-run the migrate commando's for netbox-slm, see further down below
+this will require you to re-run the migrate commando's for `netbox_slm`, see further down below

-Go back to the netbox configuration.py file and update the postgres and
+Go back to the NetBox `configuration.py` file and update the PostgreSQL and
-redis connection strings (username, password) to the ones the netbox
+Redis connection strings (username, password) to the ones the NetBox
-docker backend is using, for example (using default user and passwords
+Docker backend is using, for example (using default user and passwords
-from the netbox docker example):
+from the NetBox Docker example):

    ```
    <<collapsed>>